Mogera Tani Judo Club logo, image of one judo player in dark blue judogi throwing a judoka in a white judogi

 • Yes, Judo was the first martial arts to introduce a belt system.

 • Mogera Tani Judo Club follows the British Judo Assoiciation Grading Syllabus.
-Please click on the syllabus button below to find out more
+Please click here to find out more

 • Sensei means instuctor in Japanese